Preventative septic maintenance guidance for Maple Ridge homeowners and acreage properties Plan service

 A practical maintenance rhythm

-It also gives visitors a cleaner branching path: routine care can stay here, overdue systems can move to pumping, confusing symptoms can move to inspections, and active backups can move to emergency help.
+It also gives homeowners a cleaner path: routine care can stay here, overdue systems can move to pumping, confusing symptoms can move to inspections, and active backups can move to emergency help.

 Track service history